 Buttock contusion is bleeding in the muscles due to direct impact to the area caused by falling or hit by a hard object such as a hard ball.
-This condition is common in people playing high jumping, sliding in baseball, hockey, ice skating, pole vaulting, football and gymnastics.
-Old people taking coagulation drugs such as Coumadin are susceptible to this condition.
+Generally, this condition is common in people playing high jumping, sliding in baseball, hockey, ice skating, pole vaulting, football and gymnastics.
+Furthermore, old people taking coagulation drugs such as Coumadin are susceptible to this condition.

 Causes of buttock contusion